-And just like that, we’re through the first month of the second quarter of 2019.
+And just like that, we’re through the first month of the second quarter of 2019 and it’s time for April wrap-up.
 Personally, April is my favourite month.
 For very selfish reasons: it’s my birthday month!
 I spent a whole week at home, back in Estonia.
 It was great as the weather was unusually warm and I managed to spend a lot of time with my nana.
 My boyfriend flew out to surprise me for my birthday so I really couldn’t have asked for a better holiday.
 Anyway, long story short, here’s my April Wrap-Up.

 What I’ve been up to in April 2019